You no longer respond to your hormone therapy?

 As you also know, hormone therapy may be slowing the growth of prostate cancer, but it cannot cure it.
 When cancer is advanced, it is an excellent way to reduce pain and symptoms.
 However, the duration of its effectiveness varies according to patients.
 The majority of men who receive hormone therapy respond to treatment for a period of time.
 In some, the respite can last more than 10 years while in others, it will last less than a year.

-Your doctor will know that hormone therapy has stopped being effective when the results of your blood tests shows that your prostate-specific antigen (PSA) level is rising and your testosterone level is low.
+Your doctor will know that hormone therapy has stopped being effective when the results of your blood tests show that your prostate-specific antigen (PSA) level is rising and your testosterone level is low.
 This is a sign that your illness is progressing despite everything.
 This is then referred to as castration-resistant prostate cancer (CRPC).
 There are two types of CRPC: CRPC with detectable metastasis (or metastatic CRPC) and CRPC without detectable metastasis (or non-metastatic CRPC).

 You are no longer responding to hormone therapy and do not have metastases?